maninc/trinitylake/docs/format/storage-transaction.md

 The **C**onsistency aspect of ACID is enforced by the storage, and TrinityLake format requires a **Strongly Consistent** storage.
 This means all operations that modify the storage (e.g. write, delete) are committed reflected immediately in any subsequent read operations (e.g. read, list).
-For example, the TrinityLake format would not work as expected if you use it on eventually consistent systems like Apache Cassandra.
+For example, the TrinityLake format would not work as expected if you use it on eventually consistent systems like Apache Cassandra without enough replication factor for read and write.

 ### Durability